piotrmurach/tty-command/README.md

 cmd = TTY::Command.new(color: true)
 ```

+If the default printers don't meet your needs you can always create [a custom printer](#34-custom-printer)

 #### 2.3.1 Color

 When using printers you can switch off coloring by using `:color` option set to `false`.